pyvel26/Data_Stream_Pipeline/README.md

 6. Check to see if the data is streaming into PostgreSQL without any issues

-7. Stop the data ingestion test and we will schedule the ingestion to occur daily with 	CRONTAB
+7. Stop the data ingestion test and schedule the ingestion to occur daily with 	CRONTAB

 8. Create a new crontab or use the existing one if you want the job to run on midnight 	every day.